cressidagp/arcmercs/README.md

 ## Status

 I did four different versions of this.
-Wasnt happy with anny of them.
+Wasnt happy with any of them.
 Taked a break to rethink where im trying to go with this.

 ## Introduction